MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

   The **Memory Management** report shows the calls where memory management blocks occurred, along with the total blocking times of each call stack.
 Use this information to identify areas that have excessive paging or garbage collection issues.
 For more information, see [Memory management time](../profiling/memory-management-time.md).

 - **Preemption**
-  The **Preemption** report shows the instances where processes on the system preempted the current process, and individual threads that replaced threads in the current process.
+  The **Preemption** report shows where processes on the system preempted the current process, and individual threads that replaced threads in the current process.
 You can use this information to identify the processes and threads that are most responsible for preemption.
 For more information, see [Preemption time](../profiling/preemption-time.md).

 - **UI Pprocessing**
   The **UI Processing** report shows the calls that are responsible for UI processing blocks, along with the total blocking times of each call stack.
 For more information, see [UI processing time](../profiling/ui-processing-time.md).